Developmental Metabolism and the Origins of Health and Disease

-Willhelm Palm, German Cancer Research Center (DKFZ), Heidelberg, Germany
+Wilhelm Palm German Cancer Research Center (DKFZ), Germany

-Aurelio Teleman, German Cancer Research Center (DKFZ), Heidelberg, Germany
+Aurelio Teleman German Cancer Research Center (DKFZ), Germany

-We offer 12 funded places for early-career researchers to attend this Workshop along with the 18 invited speakers.
+We offer 10 funded places for early-career researchers (PhD, postdocs and PIs in the first three years of their first appointment) to attend our Workshops along with the 20 invited speakers.
 We just ask that you pay for your own travel costs.
-If you would like to attend please complete the application form and attach a one page CV and a letter of support from your supervisor.
-If your supervisor would prefer to send the letter directly to us please ask them to email it to email@example.com
+If you would like to attend please complete the online application form and include a one page CV and a letter of support from your supervisor.
+If your supervisor would prefer to send the letter directly to us please ask them to email it to firstname.lastname@example.org

 All attendees are expected to actively contribute to the Workshops by asking questions at presentation sessions and taking part in discussions, as well as giving a short talk on their research.